Freeman Spogli Institute for International Studies

 Anna Grzymala-Busse

-Michelle and Kevin Douglas Professor of International Studies and Senior Fellow at the Freeman Spogli Institute for International Studies and, by courtesy, at the Hoover Institution
+Michelle and Kevin Douglas Professor of International Studies and Senior Fellow at the Freeman Spogli Institute for International Studies

 BioAnna Grzymala-Busse is the Michelle and Kevin Douglas Professor of International Studies in the Department of Political Science, the Director of the Europe Center, and Senior Fellow at the Freeman Spogli Institute.
 Her research focuses on the historical development of the state and its transformation, political parties, religion and politics, and post-communist politics.
-Other areas of interest include populism, informal institutions, and the role of temporality and causal mechanisms in social science explanations.
+Other areas of interest include populism, informal institutions, and causal mechanisms.

-She is the author of three books: Redeeming the Communist Past: The Regeneration of Communist Successor Parties; Rebuilding Leviathan: Party Competition and State Development in Post-Communist Europe; and Nations Under God: How Churches Use Moral Authority to Influence Politics.
+She is the author of three books: Redeeming the Communist Past: The Regeneration of Communist Successor Parties; Rebuilding Leviathan: Party Competition and State Development in Post-Communist Europe; Nations Under God: How Churches Use Moral Authority to Influence Politics and Sacred Foundations: the Religious and Medieval Roots of the European State.
 She is also a recipient of the Carnegie and Guggenheim Fellowships. -

 Sam Heft-Neal

-Research Scholar
+Senior Research Scholar

-BioSam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment.
+BioSam Heft-Neal is a Senior Research Scholar at the Center on Food Security and the Environment.
 Sam is working to identify the impacts of environmental changes on health, agriculture, and food availability around the world.
 His recent work combines household surveys with remote sensing data to examine environmental drivers of child health.
 Sam holds a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley and a B.A. in Statistics and Economics from the same institution.

 -